P. G. T. Beauregard: Richmond

-After Cold Harbor, Lee and the Confederate high command were unable to anticipate Grant's next move, but Beauregard's strategic sense allowed him to make a prophetic prediction: Grant crossed the James River and attempt to seize Petersburg, which was lightly defended, but contained critical rail junctions supporting Richmond and Lee.
+After Cold Harbor, Lee and the Confederate high command were unable to anticipate Grant's next move, but Beauregard's strategic sense allowed him to make a prophetic prediction: Grant crossed the James River and attempted to seize Petersburg, which was lightly defended, but contained critical rail junctions supporting Richmond and Lee.
 Despite persistent pleas to reinforce this sector, Beauregard could not convince his colleagues of the danger.
 On June 15, his weak 5,400-man force—including boys, old men, and patients from military hospitals—resisted an assault by 16,000 Federals, known as the Second Battle of Petersburg.
 He gambled by withdrawing his Bermuda Hundred defenses to reinforce the city, assuming correctly that Butler would not capitalize on the opening.
 His gamble succeeded, and he held Petersburg long enough for Lee's army to arrive.
 It was arguably his finest combat performance of the war.

 Beauregard continued commanding the defenses of Petersburg in the early days of the siege, but with the loss of the Weldon Railroad in the Battle of Globe Tavern (August 18–21), he was criticized for not attacking more forcefully and he became dissatisfied with the command arrangements under Lee.
 He hoped for an independent command, but his desires were thwarted in two instances: Lee chose Lt.
 Gen. Jubal Early to lead an expedition north through the Shenandoah Valley and threaten Washington, and Davis chose Lt.
 Gen. John Bell Hood to replace the faltering Joseph E. Johnston in the Atlanta campaign.